Peer review guide

 • Encourage elaborate feedback

 Novice reviewers tend to focus on surface feedback, concentrating on grammar or error corrections rather than substantive criteria.
 Giving specific instructions, training and feedback guides can help improve the quality of feedback and the resulting learning benefits.
-Studies show that students benefit most from constructing feedback where they not only identify strengths and weaknesses, but offer suggestions and strategies for improvement.
+Studies show that students benefit most from building feedback where they not only identify strengths and weaknesses, but offer suggestions and strategies for improvement.
 (Patchan and Schun 2015)

 • Allow opportunities to apply feedback